kirbycool/thanx-docs/source/includes/usage/_certification.md

 ## Certification

 When you are ready for your integration to be certified, let your customer success representative know.
-Certification will take a week.
-If certification fails, the 1 week timeline will begin again.
+Certification of a new integration takes 1-2 weeks to allow for adequate evaluation time.
+If certification fails, this timeline will begin again.

 Upon certification of your integration in the Sandbox environment, you will be provided with a set of production credentials that will allow you access to our Production environment.

 The goal of certification is to ensure that your integration uses the Thanx API correctly and is set up to be successful long-term.
+Please work with Thanx Developer Support when seeking to add new features to a certified integration.

 ### Certification Checklist: